kamimoo/cookbook-lua/README.md

 ATTRIBUTES
 ====

-There are no attributes under the `paco` namespace.
+There are no attributes under the `lua` namespace.

 USAGE
 ====